Saint Joseph's College (Indiana)

-Saint Joseph's College (SJC; colloquially, Saint Joe) is an unaccredited private Catholic college in Rensselaer, Indiana.
+Saint Joseph's College (SJC; colloquially, Saint Joe) is an unaccredited private Catholic college in Collegeville, Indiana, with a Rensselaer postal address.
 It was founded in 1889 and suspended academic operations in 2017 with approximately 1,100 students enrolled.
-In 2021, the college began offering some courses and certifications at the Rensselaer campus in the fields of business management, cybersecurity, and health science.

 History

-The college was founded in 1889 by Father Joseph A. Stephan, a missionary from Germany as a secondary school to educate Native Americans.
+The college was founded in 1889 by Father Joseph A. Stephan, a missionary from Germany as a secondary school to assimilate Native Americans.
 In 1962, President Eisenhower dedicated the Halleck Center (named after Republican representative Charles Halleck).

 From 1944 to 1974, the Chicago Bears held their training camp at Saint Joseph's College.
 The 1971 film Brian's Song—about Brian Piccolo, a Chicago Bears running back who died from carcinoma in the 1970s—was filmed on campus.
 A charity game for Joy Piccolo, with the Bears versus college all-stars, was played on July 23, 1971.
 During training camp one year, Hall of Fame linebacker Dick Butkus was reportedly seen out on a tractor in the cornfield adjacent to the campus.
 The college football all-star game was played at the college's football stadium, Alumni Stadium, for many years.

 The main academic building burned to the ground on February 3, 1973.
-At the time, many thought the fire would close the school, but the school recovered.
+At the time, many thought the fire would close the school, but it recovered.

 After much discussion, on February 3, 2017, college administrators announced that the college would close at the end of the 2016–17 academic year, as the college needed $100 million to continue operating: $27 million in debt, $35 million in infrastructure improvements, and $38 million to "re-engineer" the college.
 Outgoing president Robert Pastoor noted hopes of reopening, although his resignation was to take effect in May 2017.
 Three months later, administrators also announced that they were resigning the college's accreditation with the Higher Learning Commission.

-In October 2018, it was announced that St. Joseph's would reopen as a junior college in July 2019 through a partnership with Marian University.
-The college would first begin operations in Indianapolis, where Marian University is located, under the name Saint Joseph's College of Marian University-Indianapolis and could later restart operations at its Rensselaer campus.
-One year later, resignations of a number of key members of the administrative team and board raised questions about the future viability of the closed Rensselaer Campus, further dimming the hopes of former alumni and the local community.
-However, in February 2020 the college announced a plan to resume some classes and academic operations in partnership with other colleges and universities beginning in the fall of 2021.
+Since 2017, the College has worked to restore academic programming on campus.
+In 2020, it introduced health science certification programs, and by 2025 expanded its offerings to include veterinary certifications, a CDL Academy providing Class A and Class B training, and a Building and Trades program.
+During this period, the College has also partnered with Marian University, Ivy Tech, Calumet College of Saint Joseph, the University of St. Thomas–Houston, and Bethel University (Minnesota) to reintroduce credit-bearing coursework to campus.